-Instead of dealing with issues, workflow, or bad communication – do your research beforehand.
+Instead of dealing with issues, workflow, or lousy communication – do your research beforehand.

-You have the same rights of preparing an interview as the clients do.
+You have the same right of preparing for an interview as the clients do.

-It’s all about creating a productive connection that turns out well for both of the potential clients and the freelancer.
+It is all about creating a productive connection that turns out well for both the potential clients and the freelancer.

 What questions do you ask potential clients when looking for work?
 Let us know in the comments.